 Everything is perfectly formed for our Reception to Year 2 pupils: from the food technology suite and library to the bespoke learning zones.
 From carpeted quiet areas with beanbags to inviting classrooms with resources aplenty, it sets the pupils up for a great day of learning.

-Outside, our Pre-Prep pupils take full advantage of their self-contained playgrounds and Forest School, with lots of outside learning, too.
+Outside, our Pre-Prep pupils take full advantage of their self-contained playgrounds, Forest School, and in the summer, Beach School, with lots of outside learning, too.

 Our nurturing environment fosters independence, supports resilience, encourages motivation and develops concentration skills – all leading to effective learning.
 The high ratio of staff to pupils allows us to support each individual, as they flourish and grow.
 The setting also encourages learning through play and activities – both teacher-led and pupil-led.
 Playing and exploring inspires engagement and independent thinking.

-Specialist teachers support our Pre-Prep staff in PE, Dance, Music and, from Year 1, French.
+Specialist teachers support our Pre-Prep staff in PE, Dance, Forest and Beach School, Music and, from Year 1, French.
 Pupils in Pre-Prep can also participate in peripatetic speech and drama and music lessons, too.
 No wonder we are continuously rated ‘outstanding’ by OFSTED (ISI).
-For more in
+For more information on Pre-Prep click here.

 Connor has been at Ballard from Nursery through to GCSE’s.
 Connor also has a younger brother in Pre-Prep.